paulsweeting/signup-form/README.md

-### React application for testing using cypress
+### Single page react application for testing using cypress
 1. Run `npm install` in the project directory to install the required dependencies
-2. `npm start` to run the react application
+2. Run `npm start` to run the react application

+Cypress has been setup with typescript and the single page form in react can be tested.